Definition of Arraigned

 In some cases, an attorney in the building where you are will be assigned to you for your defense.
 You may also be allowed a phone call to arrange bail if you cannot do so at that moment.

-You will also be allowed to offer pleas to indictment as applicable, namely: guilty, not guilty, a former judgment of conviction or acquittal of the offense, once in jeopardy or not guilty by reason of insanity.
+You will also be allowed to offer pleas as applicable, namely: guilty, not guilty, a former judgment of conviction or acquittal of the offense, once in jeopardy or not guilty by reason of insanity.

 What is the goal of an arraignment?